ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 To prepare the BrainPad you only need to install the latest firmware as described below.

-1. Download and save the latest TinyCLR OS firmware for the BrainPad from [Downloads](../resources/downloads.md#tinyclr-os-brainpad-firmware).
-We recommend saving the firmware file on your desktop.
+1. Download the latest TinyCLR OS firmware for the BrainPad from [Downloads](../resources/downloads.md#tinyclr-os-brainpad-firmware).
+2. Select `Show in folder` or `Save` and `Open folder` (depending on your browser).
-2. Connect the BrainPad to your computer using a micro USB cable.
+3. Connect the BrainPad to your computer using a micro USB cable.
 The power (PWR) light on the BrainPad should be on.
-3. Press and hold the RESET button on the BrainPad for at least three seconds until the Light Bulb on the BrainPad lights up green.
+4. Press and hold the RESET button on the BrainPad for at least three seconds until the Light Bulb on the BrainPad lights up green.
-4. A window will open named `BrainPad2`.
-Drag the firmware file from step 1 into this window.
+5. A window will open named `BrainPad2`.
+Copy or drag the firmware file from the folder in step 2 into this window.
-5. The Light Bulb on the BrainPad will flicker and a progress gauge will appear on the computer screen.
+6. The Light Bulb on the BrainPad will flicker and a progress gauge will appear on the computer screen.
-6. It only takes a few seconds for the firmware to be copied to the BrainPad.
+7. It only takes a few seconds for the firmware to be copied to the BrainPad.
 When it is done, the green light on the BrainPad will stop flickering and the `BrainPad2` window will close.
-7. Congratulations!
+8. Congratulations!
 Your BrainPad is now running the latest firmware!

 > [!Note]